The goat farming will be a highly profitable if you start with patira goat breed but do one thing in mind that start with less numbers of goats.

-This type of breeding can take you the next level of goat farming because everyone wants pure white and beautiful goats.
+This type of breeding can take you to the next level of goat farming because everyone wants pure white and beautiful goats.

 Where patira goat is originated?